murkl/arch-os/runtime/README.md

-internal/store       the answers, and the file they survive a restart in internal/exec        the only place a process is started, and the failure shape internal/runner      what a question offers, which tasks this run consists of internal/i18n        the message catalogs internal/logging     the single sink for everything a run records locales/             the runtime's own words, compiled in
+internal/store       the answers, and the file they survive a restart in internal/exec        the only place a process is started, and the failure shape internal/runner      what a question offers, which tasks this run consists of internal/wlan        joining a wireless network, the way the tree's hooks say to internal/i18n        the message catalogs internal/logging     the single sink for everything a run records locales/             the runtime's own words, compiled in